numerica-ideas/community/web/spring-boot-actuator/README.md

 By analyzing these metrics, you can identify patterns of heavy traffic, detect potential performance issues, and optimize your application for better response times.

-Spring Boot Actuator provides dependency management and auto-configuration for Micrometer, an application metrics facade that supports numerous monitoring systems that will facilitates the monitoring and system tracking.
+Spring Boot Actuator provides dependency management and auto-configuration for Micrometer, an application metrics facade that supports numerous monitoring systems that will facilitate monitoring and system tracking.

-Spring Boot Actuator provides metric on many app components.
-In addition to netword trafic metrics we can also retrive metrics like
+Spring Boot Actuator provides metrics on many app components.
+In addition to network traffic metrics, we can also retrieve metrics like

-- **Database Interactions :** Actuator allows you to monitor the number of database queries, their execution times, and other essential database-related metrics.
+- **Database Interactions:** Actuator allows you to monitor the number of database queries, their execution times, and other essential database-related metrics.

-- **JVM and Memory Utilization :** Actuator's metrics also provide insights into the Java Virtual Machine (JVM) and memory usage.
+- **JVM and Memory Utilization:** Actuator's metrics also provide insights into the Java Virtual Machine (JVM) and memory usage.
 By monitoring JVM-related metrics, such as garbage collection times and memory pool utilization, you can ensure your application's memory consumption is optimized

-- **Application Startup Metrics :** as ```application.started.time``` or ```application.ready.time```
+- **Application Startup Metrics:** as ```application.started.time``` or ```application.ready.time```

-- **Logger Metrics :** Auto-configuration enables the event metrics for both Logback and Log4J2.
-The details are published under the log4j2.events. or logback.events. meter names.
+- **Logger Metrics:** Auto-configuration enables the event metrics for both Logback and Log4J2.
+The details are published under the _log4j2.events._ or _logback.events._ meter names.

-- **Custom Metrics :** n addition to the built-in metrics, Actuator allows you to create and expose custom metrics.
+- **Custom Metrics:** n addition to the built-in metrics, Actuator allows you to create and expose custom metrics.
 This feature is especially useful for monitoring application-specific business metrics and key performance indicators unique to your domain.
 By defining and tracking custom metrics, you can gain deeper insights into the specific aspects of your application that matter most, making data-driven decisions to enhance its overall performance.

-Other that theses metrics, actuator provide capability to have a bunch of metrics depending on what we are using in our application and they are enables from Actuator Auto-configuration.
+Other than these metrics, Spring Boot Actuator provides the capability to have a bunch of metrics depending on what we are using in our application and they are enabled from Actuator Auto-configuration.

 ## Health Monitoring and Readiness Checks

 Ensuring the health and readiness of your application is paramount, especially in production environments.
 Spring Boot Actuator's health monitoring and readiness checks offer powerful tools to proactively manage the well-being of your application.
 In this section, we will delve into Actuator's health endpoint and demonstrate how to perform readiness checks to ensure your application is always prepared to handle incoming requests.

 ### 1. Health Endpoint
 The **_/actuator/health_** endpoint is one of the most important features of Spring Boot Actuator.
 It provides a comprehensive health check of your application and its dependencies.
-When you make an HTTP GET request to this endpoint, Actuator performs a series of checks to determine if the application is in a healthy state.
+When you make an HTTP GET request to this endpoint, Spring Boot Actuator performs a series of checks to determine if the application is in a healthy state.

 The health endpoint response includes information about the status of various components and services your application relies on, such as the database, messaging queues, and external APIs.
 It uses a simple and intuitive status code system, where a **_200 OK_** response indicates that everything is healthy, and a **_503 Service Unavailable_** response indicates potential issues.